franslundberg/binson-java-light/README.md

 =======

 Copy `src/org/binson/light/Binson.java` to your Java project.
 That's all!
-The code is in the public domain, so no need to follow a specific license requirements.
+The code is in the public domain, so no need to follow specific license requirements.

 Code examples